Ivan Papanin: Life and career

-Early life and participation in the Red Terror
+Early life and participation in the Russian Civil War

-Ivan was born in Sevastopol into the family of a sailor of Russian Greek origin.
+Papanin was born in Sevastopol into the family of a sailor of Russian Greek origin.
+In 1909 he graduated Zemskaya elementary school.

 In 1914 he was conscripted into the Imperial Russian Navy.
 He took part in the Russian Civil War on the Bolshevik side, fighting in Ukraine.
-In 1920 he was sent to Crimea to organize a guerrilla movement against the forces of the White Movement leader, Baron Pyotr Wrangel.
+In 1920 he was sent to Crimea to organize a guerrilla movement against the forces of the White movement leader, Baron Pyotr Wrangel.

 In November 1920, after the Bolshevik takeover of Crimea, Papanin was appointed prosecutor and commandant of the Crimean branch of the Soviet secret police, the Cheka.
-Rosalia Zemlyachka, organizer of the Red Terror in Crimea, is reported to have been his superior and friend.
+Rosalia Zemlyachka, organizer of the partisan movement in Crimea, is reported to have been his superior and friend.
+In 1922 he received his first Soviet award, the order of the Red Banner for exemplary performing a task in liquidation of counterrevolutionaries in Crimea, Kharkiv, and other places.

 As a polar explorer

 In 1923, he worked for the Narkomat of Communications.
+In 1929 Papanin finished the Osoaviakhim special courses.
+In 1931-1932 he graduated from the People's Commissariat for Posts and Telegraphs higher courses in communications and the first course of the Planning Academy department of communications.
 In 1931, he took part in the expedition of the icebreaker Malygin to Franz Josef Land.
 Between 1932 and 1933, he was the head of a polar expedition on Tikhaya Bay on Franz Josef Land.
 In 1934-1935 he was in command of a polar station on Cape Chelyuskin.

 In 1937, he was in charge of the famous North Pole-1 expedition.
-Four researchers, Ivan Papanin, Ernst Krenkel, Yevgeny Fyodorov and Petr Shirshov, landed on the drifting ice-floes in an airplane flown by Mikhail Vodopyanov.
+Four researchers, Ivan Papanin, Ernst Krenkel, Yevgeny Fyodorov and Pyotr Shirshov, landed on the drifting ice-floes in an airplane flown by Mikhail Vodopyanov.
 For 234 days, Papanin's team carried out a wide range of scientific observations in the near-polar zone, until they were taken back by the two icebreakers Murman and Taimyr.
 It was the first expedition of its kind in the world.
 All members of the expedition received the title of Hero of the Soviet Union, which was extremely rare before World War II.
+All members also received a science degree of Doctor of Geographic Sciences (without dissertation, thesis) and were admitted to the Geographical Society of the USSR.
+Upon returning from the expedition he published Life on an ice floe: Diary of Ivan Papanin.

 In 1939-1946 Papanin was the successor to Otto Schmidt as head of the Glavsevmorput' (Glavniy Severniy Morskoy Put') - an establishment that oversaw all commercial operations on the Northern Sea Route.
 In 1940 he received a second Hero of the Soviet Union title for organizing the expedition that saved the Sedov.
 During World War II he was the representative of the State Defence Committee (Gosudarstvennij Komitet Oborony) responsible for all transportation by the Northern Sea Route.
 Between 1941 and 1952, he was a member of the Central Revision Commission of the Communist Party.